 A degree of overlap exists between the “Perseverance” and “Endurance” topics, which some would take to be synonymous.
 In this case, “Perseverance” is used in the “salvation present” sense of the believer’s need to press on in spite of obstacles.
 “Endurance,” on the other hand, is used in the “salvation future” sense of, having successfully completed the course, receiving the reward of salvation at journey’s end.

 The “Backsliding/Apostasy” topic is an extension of my Divorcing Christ project.
 “Faithing,” rather than “Faith,” was selected as the name of that topic to reflect the fact that New Testament Greek has a verb form of the word but English does not.
 Using a verb form of the English noun helps convey an essential dimension of the topic.

 The wording of index entries reflects the 1996 edition of the New Living Translation.
 That version was used because it was the NLT edition offered at biblestudytools.com, which I prefer because it offers the New American Standard Bible with the Strong’s concordance.
 I use the NAS for serious Bible study but prefer the NLT for communication.
-There is a newer version of the NLT, published in 2007.
+There is a newer versions of the NLT, published in 2007 and 2013.

 A number of acronyms were used throughout the index, primarily serving as a shorthand that conserves space and keystrokes.
 Most of the abbreviations are intuitive when viewing the text: G for God, X for Christ, K for Kingdom, GN for Good News, etc.